-We’re seasoned investors in Ohio real estate, we are cash home buyers and we’re looking to buy several houses each month in the Columbus, Central Ohio and throughout the Buckeye State.
+We’re seasoned investors in Ohio real estate, we are cash home buyers and we’re looking to buy several houses each month throughout the Buckeye State.
 Every month we get calls from those who have an inherited house or a property in probate who are looking to sell it… so the info below includes a few tips to help new or soon-to-be homeowners navigate the process.

 I Have An Inherited Property, What To Do Next?

 Here’s a few important considerations to help you make the right decision: